 6. Environmental Impact: Natural and Synthetic Footprints

-When considering environmental impact, natural supplements generally have a softer footprint compared to synthetic ones.
+When considering environmental impact, natural supplements such as quercetin supplement generally have a softer footprint compared to synthetic ones.
 The production of natural supplements often involves sustainable farming practices and minimal chemical processing.
 In contrast, the manufacture of synthetic supplements can be resource-intensive, involving chemical processes that may have a larger environmental impact.
 For those who are environmentally conscious, understanding the ecological consequences of their supplement choices can be an important factor in their decision-making process.

 7. Variety and Availability